Rounding it up

 Your credit score will change many, many times throughout the course of your life.
 While small dips here and there are nothing to worry about (in fact, they’re expected if you take out a mortgage or a loan), avoiding massive dives in your credit rating is important.

 Regularly checking your score and keeping an eye out for potential inaccuracies is essential.
-In the meantime, try using KOHO's Credit Building tool which was created to help Canadians seamlessly grow their credit scores for only $7/month.
+In the meantime, try using KOHO's Credit Building tool which was created to help Canadians safely and easily build their credit history.